 Towards closer economic cooperation

-In December 2016 the European Commission proposed updating the existing customs union with Turkey and extending bilateral trade relations.
+In December 2016 the European Commission proposed updating the existing customs union with Turkey and extending bilateral trade relations, but the Council has not yet approved its mandate.
 Once negotiations have been completed, the agreement would still have to be approved by the Parliament before it could enter into force.

 Other forms of cooperation